imkeithyeet/imkeithyeet/README.md

 - 👋 Hi, I’m @imkeithyeet(Keith Ma)
 - 👀 I’m interested in dancing,cars and working out
 - 🌱 I’m currently looking for a career in Full Stack Development
-- 💞️ I’m looking to collaborate on new coding project
+- 💞️ I’m interested in colloborating with new coding projects
 - 📫 How to reach me instagram is @imkeithyeet...

 <!---